wkaisertexas/wkaisertexas.github.io/src/content/blog/great-markdown.md

 display: true
 ---

-On a effort versus payoff matrix, getting good at Markdown is the greatest investment you can make as someone interested in development.
-I decided to read through the entire Markdown specification and here are the essentials.
+I decided to read through the entire GitHub-flavored Markdown specification and here are the essentials plus some tips and tricks you should know.
+Markdown is important because on a effort versus payoff matrix, getting good at Markdown is the greatest investment you can make as an aspiring developer.

-Markdown (`.md`) is a language for describing the **structure** of documents.
-Markdown bears some similarity to HTML but is far less verbose.
-Markdown is intended to be rendered into HTML.
-Markdown’s basic syntax has made it a favorite of GitHub for documentation.
-Even large companies like Stripe use variants of markdown for their documentation.
+Markdown, `.md` is a language for describing the **structure** of documents which bears some similarity to Hyper Text Markup Language (HTML) but is far less verbose.
+Often, Markdown is an intermediary and eventually rendered down into HTML for display on the web.
+Markdown’s basic syntax has made it a favorite for documentation of developers and platforms alike.
+GitHub's adoption of Markdown has made it the de facto standard for documentation.

-> Markdown was invented in part the legendary Aaron Swartz who also created RSS and the creative commons license.

 ## Why is markdown important?

-Writing good documentation is one way to make a communicable impact.
-Creating good work artifacts can help better convey your impact within an organization.
+Writing documentation is a great way to communicate your impact on development teams.
+Ideally, each piece of documentation is a lay-parsable guide to what you did and why you did it.
+This is important because:

+- **Documentation is a force multiplier**.
+The more people who can understand your work, the more people can build on top of it.
+This is especially important for open source projects.
+- **Documentation is a great way to learn**.
+Writing documentation forces you to think about what you are doing and why you are doing it.
+While time-consuming, spending the time developing proper documentation is a great way to learn.
+- **Documentation is a great way to get hired**.
+If you are looking for a job, having side projects with good documentation and not just code conveys impact to those who may not necessarily be technical.
+- **Documentation is a great way to get promoted**.
+If you are looking to get promoted, having a portfolio of documentation is a great way to show off your skills in a way that is easy to understand.

+Given the importance of documentation, mastering Markdown is a simple way to give yourself the toolbox to write great documentation.
+Compared to everything else required to be a great developer, Markdown is a low-effort, high-reward investment.

 ## Markdown Basics

 The most common tag you will run across is the header tag (`#`).
 Functionally, this is identical to a header in a word document.
-For nested headings, multiple `#` s can be used in series for subheadings.
+For nested subheadings, multiple `#` s can be used.
 For those familiar with HTML, the number of tags is equivalent to the number of `#` s

 | Markdown |  HTML  |
 | :------: | :----: |